 The eerie silence was only broken by a question from Uncle Silver, ‘Are you sure, you’re making the correct choice here?’

-‘Priorities, uncle,’ Ravi answered softly.
-‘Right now, getting the Company checked is more important, and that means the world needs to perceive the Company as the bigger threat.
+‘Priorities, uncle,’ Ravi answered grimly.
+‘Right now, getting the Company checked is more important.
+That means the world needs to perceive the Company as the bigger threat.
 Once they are dealt with, I promise you, I will concentrate on this.’

 ‘Good.
 But don’t wait on it too long.
 It could turn out for the worse.’

 ‘So now, what’s the next course of action?’

 ‘Right, we don’t have much time,’ Ravi said urgently.
 ‘The agents could be here any minute.
 If they catch us, this would all have been for nothing!
 We’ve got to get to the printer and make copies of this article.
 After that, we get the hell out of this accursed place and spread the story around.’

 ‘Let’s hurry then,’ Subro said.
 ‘The printing machine is eight floors above us!’